Quebec Canada Travel Guide

 Discover local markets and harvest-themed events.

-Focus on the renowned Jazz Festival in summer for a new perspective.
+Highlight the renowned A Festival of jazz music in summer for a new perspective.

-Enjoy cycling, boat trips by the river, and outdoor patios.
+Enjoy cycling, boat trips on the river, and outdoor patios.

 Experience the city's energy and extended daylight hours.